isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution302.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
-N.A. for non-SMEs
+Up to Minimum vacuum chamber surface area (Length x Width) of 2184cm2% for non-SMEs

 ### Things to Note
-Minimum vacuum chamber surface area (Length x Width) of 2184cm2
+Active

 ### Contact Information
 N.A.